The

 Instead, chemical fossils, in the form of the unique lipids found

-of these isoprene lipids have been found in Greenland, which include
+of these isoprene lipids have been found in Greenland, which

-sediments formed 3.8 billion years old and are the oldest on Earth;
+sediments formed 3.8 billion years old and are the oldest on

-some scientists, however, dispute this claim.
+Earth; some scientists, however, dispute this claim.

 The

-theory of endosymbiosis proposes
+Theory of Endosymbiosis proposes

 that Eukaryotic life evolved from the Archaea.
-That is, the theory
+That is, the

 explains that organelles such as mitochondria and chloroplasts